HD 114613

-HD 114613 (Gliese 501.2) is a fifth magnitude yellow subgiant that lies 66.7 ly away in the constellation of Centaurus.
-The star may be host to a long-period giant planet.
+HD 114613 (Gliese 501.2) is a fifth magnitude yellow subgiant star that lies 66.7 ly away in the constellation of Centaurus.

 Stellar characteristics

 HD 114613 lies about two degrees south-east of Iota Centauri, towards the middle of Centaurus.
 Though it is fairly easily observable with the naked eye, the star does not have a Bayer or Flamsteed designation as the constellation of Centaurus contains many brighter stars.

 The B-V colour and spectroscopic temperature of HD 114613 correspond with its spectral type of G4.
 This means that the star is only slightly cooler than the Sun, and has the yellow hue typical of G-type stars.
 On the Hertzsprung-Russell diagram (left) the star lies significantly above the main sequence, and is close to the subgiant branch; this means that HD 114613 has depleted the hydrogen in its core through nuclear fusion, and is increasing in radius while decreasing in temperature as it moves towards the giant branch.